-- At the European level, several studies looked into water resources availability and stress in the future (Henrichs et al., 2002; Mäerker et al., 2003; Menzel et al., 2007).
-However the results differ between authors.
-Henrichs et al. (2002) projected a reduction - 10 in total water withdrawals in Western Europe and attributed that reduction to technological evolution and to households and industry efficiency.
-Menzel et al. (2007) concluded that in Southern Europe the water stress and water withdrawals will increase due to irrigation demand and climate change. - In Portugal, there are published projections for the future population, such as the National Statistics Institute projections made for the country up to the middle of the XXIst century (INE, 2008) and the study "Climate change: Mitigation Strategies in Portugal" (MISP, 2007) with projections of the SRES scenarios downscaled for Portugal up to the end of the XXIst century. - The project ADAPTACLIMA-EPAL aims to provide socioeconomic scenarios for pop-20 ulation growth, land use and water use for an area which includes the Portuguese basin of the Tagus River (Fig. 1) with all the municipalities that are supplied directly or indirectly by EPAL, and the west aquifers of continental territory of Portugal.
+The project ADAPTACLIMA-EPAL aims to provide socioeconomic scenarios for population growth, land use and water use for an area which includes the Portuguese basin of the Tagus River (Fig. 1) with all the municipalities that are supplied directly or indirectly by EPAL, and the west aquifers of continental territory of Portugal.
 In total, 106 municipalities were included in the study area, of which, 34 are supplied by EPAL.
-Projections of future water withdrawals will contribute to EPAL, as well as to 25 other stakeholders and policy makers.
+Projections of future water withdrawals will contribute to EPAL, as well as to other stakeholders and policy makers.
 Other tasks of the project will include modelling future climate and water availability.
-All the produced data will be analysed and used in - order to provide data to put in place a robust adaptation strategy to reduce vulnerability to future changes.
-In this paper we will evaluate potential future water stress for EPAL by presenting socioeconomic scenarios for population growth, land use and water use for the project area.
+All the generated data will be analysed and used to provide information to put in place a robust adaptation strategy to reduce vulnerability to future changes.
+In this paper future water stress for EPAL is evaluated by presenting socioeconomic scenarios for population growth, land use and water use for the project area.